kaalam/document.source/jazz_reference/pages/vision_bop_fields_contexts.md

 ## What is that "Jazz Magic"?

-Until now, we introduced blocks, filestores and containers that somehow (we will get there) are accessed via http.
+Until now, we introduced blocks, storage and containers that somehow (we will get there) are accessed via http.
 That part is just a very efficient and hopefully simple way to manage already known things.
 The basement of Jazz so to say.
 The question is still: "why bother using Jazz instead of any other platform with more traction that implements these things?"
 Hint: Efficiency and simplicity alone are not good enough reasons.

 Before we talk about `Field`, `Relation`,`Context` and some other classes, we need to explain where we want to go.
 What we want to build is a platform that does distributed computation building on top of simple programs (functions).